Repair For your deviated septum

 Septoplasty is a type of surgery that repairs a crooked or deviated septum.
 The septum is made of cartilage and bone and separates your nostrils.
 If you have a bent septum, your breathing can be affected because one side may be blocked.
 Sometimes, you can also develop more frequent sinus infections.
 A severely deviated septum can significantly lower your quality of life.

-By undergoing septoplasty, you can improve your ability to breathe easily and normally.
+By undergoing a septoplasty, you can improve your ability to breathe easily and normally.

 Septoplasty offers you the chance to correct your deviated septum, thus enhancing your ability to breathe through your nose.
 Sometimes, depending on the severity of the septal deviation, a deviated septum can also cause the external part of your nose to be crooked.
 In this case, you may require a rhinoplasty along with a septoplasty.

-In order to find out if you’re a good candidate for septoplasty, book a consultation with Dr. Melancon.
+In order to find out if you’re a good candidate for septoplasty, book a consultation with New Orleans facial plastic surgeon, Dr. Melancon.
 She will carefully examine your nose and together you will decide on a treatment plan that is right for you.
 Contact Audubon Facial Plastic Surgery to get started.

 A septoplasty is performed under general anesthesia for the most part.
 The surgery generally takes one to two hours to complete.
 During the surgery, Dr. Melancon will make an incision inside your nose then remove the deviated portions of the septum.
 Dr. Melancon is meticulously careful not to cause tears in the mucosa, which can cause a septal perforation.

 In some, nasal obstruction may also be from enlarged inferior turbinates, which are mucosal pouches that warm and humidify the air you breathe.